enkidevs/curriculum/Python/Core/the-import-statement.md

 ---
 ## Practice

-Wha is missing from the following module?
+What is missing from the following code snippet such that it will run without any errors?
 ```
 import math